KevinDoughty/Seamless/README.md

 Optional.
 The layer's current ("new") model value or what it is supposed to appear to be.
 Behind the scenes, the actual animation destination is zero.

-#### `@property (copy) SeamlessTimingBlock timingBlock;`

-Optional.
-A block that specifies the timing of the animation.
-Sole argument is a `double` between 0 and 1.
-Return value is a `double` that can also be below 0 and above 1.

-##### Discussion

-If there is a timing block for the current transaction, it operates on what this returns.
-If not set, simple smoothing is achieved by using a "perfect" `[CAMediaTimingFunction functionWithControlPoints:0.5 :0.0 :0.5 :1.0f];`

 ### `SeamlessTimingBlock`